20/02/2024

 Relax and Unwind at The University Arms this Mother’s Day

 Indulge in a luxurious Mother’s Day at The University Arms, where we celebrate the remarkable women who have shaped our lives.
-Treat your mother to a day of relaxation and pampering with our carefully curated spa treatments and rejuvenating weekend getaways.
-Share a delightful afternoon tea at Parker's Tavern or extend your stay in our luxury accommodations for the ultimate Mother's Day retreat.
+Treat your mother to a day of relaxation with a delightful afternoon tea at Parker's Tavern or extend your stay in our luxury accommodations for the ultimate Mother's Day retreat.
 Let us help you create cherished moments with your loved ones, as we pay homage to the extraordinary mothers who have left an indelible mark on our lives and our history.
 What better way to show your appreciation this Mother's Day than with a memorable experience at The University Arms?